 Analyzing Under Armour's Unusual Options Activity

-Shares of Under Armour (NYSE:UAA) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $20.12.
+On Tuesday, shares of Under Armour (NYSE:UAA) saw unusual options activity.
+After the option alert, the stock price moved up to $19.77.

 - Trade Type: CALL